-- Get at least three quotes of roughly the same system size and functionality from an authorised solar retailer.
+- from an .
 That way you can compare ‘apples with apples’.

 - Make sure you have thought about your sizing needs, including the size of your existing/new solar system, and the size of your daily and seasonal loads.
 Ideally the battery will be well-utilised (charged and discharged) throughout the year and will give you at least 80 per cent independence from grid electricity use.

 You should discuss these questions with your retailer: